marywebby/bootcamp-notes/MVC.md

     - TEMPLATING IS...
         - HANDLEBARS.JS IS HELPING US TAKE OUR DATA, AND THEN PLACE IT INTO OUR HTML TO THEN VIEW
         - MAIN.HANDLEABRS IS THE TEMPLATE, THE ETC.HANDLEBARS IS ANOTHER TEMPLATE THAT WE STICK INTO MAIN, KEEPING THE SAME LAYOUT AND THEN CHANGING THE DATA INTO IT.
 MIAN IS THE ENTRY POINT FOR THE ETC FILE, HAS TO START AT MAIN.
+        - COOKIES - small files that websites put on your PC to store info about your preferences.
+(IE. A CART THAT YOU HAVE START TO PURCHASE BUT NOT CHECKED OUT)

 - OVERALL CONCEPTS FROM EACH ACTIVITES